thingsboard/thingsboard.github.io/_includes/docs/user-guide/two-factor-authentication.md

 3. Activate the convenient verification method.
 One can activate multiple providers;
 4. Save changes.

-{% include images-gallery.html imageCollection="two-factor-authentication-password-and-authentication" %}
+{% include images-gallery.html imageCollection="two-factor-authentication-password-and-authentication" showListImageTitles="true" %}

 {% capture difference %}
 **Important!** The list of toggleable 2FA options depends on the system administrator's settings.
 {% endcapture %}